Pythonaire/FakeGatoHistory/README.md

 ## some modifications ...

 The original fakegato-history have a variable mem cache for data records.
 I set the mem cache fixed to 4032 and the interval of 10 minutes (to prevent memory holes).
 That gives 4032/6 = 672 hours of values in the memory.
 Additional, the original javascript implementation has the ability to cache data on harddisk to prevent data lost in case of system crash.
-These function is implemented too, but only on local space.
-This file can be removed after uploading data to the client anytime.
+These function is implemented too, but only on local storage space.
+Each time, the client upload data to the homekit, the local cached data will be deleted/reseted, beside the last 10 values.
+The last 10 values are always hold, to prevent history holes for sure.

 ## How To to use (example Weather data)